LuchoBazz/quicktest/website/docs/usage/stress.md

 ### `quicktest stress | qt stress`

-Verify that the code execution time does not exceed what is allowed, using a random generator for multiple test cases.
+Verifies that the code executes within the time limit using a random generator for multiple test cases.

-**Note:** In this scenario there is no slower solution with which to compare the correction.
+**Note:** This mode does not compare against a slower, correct solution.

 ```shell
 quicktest stress --target-file=main.cpp --gen-file=gen.cpp
 ```

-or shorter
+Or using the shorter alias:

 ```shell
 qt stress -t main.cpp -g gen.cpp